ibm-cloud-docs/cephaas/data-security.md

 Each deployment instance is assigned a unique, randomly generated key by IBM when built at the factory.

-All the data that is stored using the data access APIs (S3 and NVMe/TCP), is stored locally only within the {{site.data.keyword.cephaas_full_notm}} appliance and all the data within the appliance is encrypted with the unique, IBM managed key.
+All the data that is stored by using the data access APIs (S3 and NVMe/TCP), is stored locally within the {{site.data.keyword.cephaas_full_notm}} appliance and all the data within the appliance is encrypted with the unique, IBM managed key.

 Currently, {{site.data.keyword.cephaas_full_notm}} does not support BYOK or KYOK.
 {: note}